Secession in the United States: Northern "No Union with Slaveholders" conventions of 1856–57

+Shift of secessionism to the South

-The Southern members of Congress walked out in the 1830s in protest over support for slaves' right to petition, and "were with difficulty persuaded to return".
-(The enslaved did not have the right to petition the government.)
+Southern members of Congress walked out in the 1830s in protest over support for slaves' right to petition, and "were with difficulty persuaded to return".
+The enslaved did not have the right to petition the government.
 Support of secession really began to shift to Southern states from 1846, after introduction into the public debate of the Wilmot Proviso, which would have prohibited slavery in the new territories acquired from Mexico.
 Southern leaders increasingly felt helpless against a powerful political group that was attacking their interests (slavery), reminiscent of Federalist alarms at the beginning of the century.

-The Nashville Convention of 1850
+Nashville Convention of 1850

 The Nashville Convention was a political meeting held in Nashville, Tennessee, on June 3–11, 1850.
 Delegates from nine slave states met to consider secession, if the United States Congress decided to ban slavery in the new territories being added to the country as a result of the Louisiana Purchase and the Mexican Cession.
 The compromises worked out in Nashville paved the way for the Compromise of 1850, including the Fugitive Slave Act of 1850, and, for a time, preserved the union of the United States.

-In 1851 Frederick Barnard found that for the South, "the Union [was the] only security for Southern rights [slavery]".
+In 1851 Frederick Barnard found that, for the South, "the Union [was the] only security for Southern rights [slavery]".